xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 ## TODOs, bugs and ideas ...

-* Direct access inner urls does not work ?
+* Direct access inner urls do not work ?
-* Implement a date picker or a slider to zoom on the chart ?
+* Better visual client feedback on server errors (unauthorized, etc ...)